Readers are leaders, and leaders are readers. Here’s a list of 20 great HR books that have the power to transform both you and your organization.

 Summary: The classic book on culture, “Culture Eats Strategy for Lunch,” has been transforming organizations since 2013.
 This book is a crash course into turning culture into a competitive advantage.

-Why it made the list: This book is for the HR leader learning what works and what doesn’t when making lasting cultural change.
+Why it made our list of top HR books: This book is for the HR leader learning what works and what doesn’t when making lasting cultural change.

 20. Good to Great: Why Some Companies Make the Leap … and Others Don’t